.

 PERSONAL COMMUNICATIONS

-All participants can be reached through mobile phones at any time with international plans.
+All participants with international plans can be reached through mobile phones at any time.
 Because mobile networks are available at the sites, e-mail and Skype can also be used.

-All members of the project are equipped with mobile phones with a mobile network.
+All project staff are equipped with mobile phones with a mobile network.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.